 Car changing is a big deal

-Chancellor Rachel Reeves may cut £1bn from the Motability scheme in next month’s Budget.
-What could this mean for drivers with disabilities?
+Chancellor Rachel Reeves is looking to cut £1bn from the Motability scheme in the 2025 Autumn Budget, just as the programme drops premium car brands.
+So what could all this mean for drivers with disabilities?

 For more than 30 years, the Motability scheme has been a lifeline for around 815,000 people, helping those on mobility allowances – such as Personal Independence Payment (PIP) – lease a car, scooter, or powered wheelchair.
 But with proposed cuts looming, the future of this vital support hangs in the balance.

-Chancellor Rachel Reeves is reportedly planning to cut the Motability scheme, aiming to save around £1bn a year.
-The changes could limit access for some people with disabilities, remove tax breaks, and even drop luxury models such as BMWs and Mercedes, which make up about 40,000 cars, The Times reports.
+Chancellor Rachel Reeves is reportedly planning cuts to the Motability scheme, aiming to save around £1bn a year.
+The changes could limit access for some people with disabilities and remove tax breaks.

 While the government frames these changes as cost-saving measures, the impact on disabled individuals could be profound.
-Here’s what could be at stake.
+Here’s what could be at stake, and the reaction of disabled drivers in our exclusive survey via Purpl, a discount site for people with disabilities.

 You can check out the best motability cars right here on Carwow.
 We’re here to help you through every step of your car-changing journey.